-Dr Martin Nelson is a Senior Lecturer of Applied Mathematics and Fourth Year Tutor for undergraduate courses in the Mathematics cluster.
-His teaching currently includes the modules Introduction to Numerical Methods (Year 1), Numerical Methods for ODEs (Year 2), Numerical Analysis & Dynamical Systems (Year 3) and Topics in Mathematical Biology (Year 4).
-His research is primarily in the area of mathematical biology, commonly considering problems of a biomechanical nature, and frequently involves use of numerical methods for differential equations and associated software development.
+Dr Martin Nelson is a Senior Lecturer of Applied Mathematics.
+His teaching currently includes the modules Introduction to Numerical Methods (Year 1), Differential Equations & Modelling (Year 2), Numerical Analysis & Dynamical Systems (Year 3) and Topics in Mathematical Biology (Year 4).
+His research is primarily in the area of Mathematical Biology, including problems of a biomechanical nature and complex multi-faceted biological systems (such as those involved in inflammation and the immune response).
+His work commonly involves modelling via differential equations, associated numerical/computational simulation and dynamical systems analysis.

 Dr Nelson completed his PhD at the University of Nottingham in 2010, upon the topic of biomechanical modelling of colorectal crypt formation.
 This project combined mathematical modelling and cell culture experiments to elucidate the mechanisms underlying formation of the crypts of Lieberkühn; test-tube-shaped invaginations in the wall of the healthy mammalian intestine.